 When it comes to comparing the cost of a professional website with a freebie D.I.Y. website, unless you are fairly skilled, your website will cost you in time and effort that could be better spent elsewhere in your business.
 Not only that, but if it’s not professional, or can’t be found in a Google search, you will lose customers and that will also cost you dearly.

 Saving money is definitely a great reason why your business needs a professional website, but there are several more reasons.

 Customers can be kept informed

-In its most basic form, think of a website as being an online brochure or catalogue that can be updated at any time.
-It is much easier and quicker to update information about your products and services on your website than it is in a print brochure or catalogue.
+In its most basic form, think of a website as being an online brochure or catalog that can be updated at any time.
+It is much easier and quicker to update information about your products and services on your website than it is in a print brochure or catalog.

 A website is an effective way of introducing your customers to new services, letting them know about new products, announcing upcoming events, and special promotions.
 You can also provide added value by posting tips, resources, and other information through a blog on your website.
 Unlike print ads, newspaper articles, and flyers, which quickly become outdated, your website can provide current information and news.
 And if you discover a mistake after you publish a page or post, it is a quick fix.

 A website can be so much more than just an online brochure or catalog though.
 Now we have YouTube videos, Podcasts, Webinars, eBooks, and other online media to showcase our skills, expertise, and products, provide online classes, courses, and workshops.
 Not to mention social media integration which enables you to share information on your website across numerous other channels and reach an even wider audience.